 A graduate of the University of Southern California, Martel holds a B.S. degree in Public Affairs and a Master’s degree in Public Administration.
 Ms. Martel is also an ICMA Credential Manager.

 Steve Siegel believes that all students deserve a quality education aimed at empowering each individual to achieve his or her goals.
 An educational administration professional, he has worked to secure financial resources for public and private colleges and universities for most of his 30-year career.

-Steve currently serves as Executive Director for Individual Giving at the University of California, Riverside, where he leads teams of fundraising professionals to achieve the university’s priorities through private financial support.
-Prior to joining the University of California system, he worked for 16 years at Claremont McKenna College, where he developed a new off-campus study educational program in Silicon Valley after rising through the ranks of college advancement responsibilities.
+Steve currently serves as Assistant Vice President, University Advancement for Western University of Health Sciences with campuses in Pomona, CA, and Lebanon, OR, where he leads teams of fundraising professionals to achieve the university’s priorities through private financial support.
+Prior to joining WesternU, he worked for the University of California, at both the Riverside and Irvine campuses.
+Steve spent more than 16 years at Claremont McKenna College, where he developed a new off-campus study educational program in Silicon Valley after rising through the ranks of college advancement responsibilities.